lenatsekoura/spy/README.md

 This endpoint creates a user so can use the credentials to make login and get the token for the authentication calls

 ### User login endpoint
 By this endpoint a user can use the credentials to make login and get the token for the authentication calls.
-When we get the access_token and we go the Spy collection at Variables tab and set token variable to access_token value, after that we go to every endpoint at Authorization tab and choose from Type dropdown "Inherit auth from parent".
+When we get the access_token we go to the Spy create endpoint at Authorization tab and choose Type: No Auth and paste the token value to the input.

 ### Spy create endpoint
 By this endpoint an authenticated user can create a spy record.
 Acceptable fields at body section: name(required), surname(required), agency(optional), country_opearation(optional), dob(required), dod(optional)